School students participating in an education program in the Greek Treasures exhibition at Immigration Museum

 Bookings 13 11 02

-Please acquaint yourself with the contents of the galleries before arriving at the museum.
+• Teachers are advised to acquaint themselves with the contents of the galleries (see below) before arriving at the museum.
+You may want to create your own activity program or worksheet.

-A Museum Teachers subscription provides free entry to the museum and you are welcome to visit and scope your excursion prior to your class visit.
+• A free Museum Teachers subscription provides entry to the museum and you are welcome to visit and scope your excursion prior to your class visit.

 First Floor gallery map